-During this Fox interview in August 2015, two months after Donald Trump launched his Presidential campaign, The Mooch called Trump a very divisive, bullying, anti-American hack-politician, saying he did not like the way Trump talked about Megan Kelly or women, and that he had a big mouth.
-Gesturing with his hands in the Italian tradition he invited Trump, saying, “Bring it!
+During this Fox interview in August 2015, two months after Donald Trump launched his Presidential campaign, the Mooch called Trump a very divisive, bullying, anti-American hack-politician.
+He said he did not like how Trump talked about Megan Kelly or women and that he had a big mouth.
+Gesturing with his hands in the Italian tradition, he invited Trump, saying, “Bring it!
 You’re an inherited money dude from Queens County.
 Bring it, Donald.
 Bring it.
 An inherited money dude from Queens County.”

 Alas, it was only a few days before skittery Scaramucci blew it.
-Upset about leaks, he tried pushing a reporter from The New Yorker to reveal his source, and in doing so provided the Left plenty more ammunition with which to embarrass the President.
+Upset about leaks, he tried pushing a reporter from The New Yorker to reveal his source and, in doing so, provided the Left plenty more ammunition with which to embarrass the President.
 Scaramucci cursed and swore like a New York mobster, ripping into various Trump admin, and gave all this on a silver platter to the reporter.
-Trump sacked Scaramucci ten days later.
+Trump fired Scaramucci ten days later.

-Now, about two years on, The Mooch has been attacking Donald Trump once again, delighting lamestream media.
+Now, about two years on, The Mooch has been attacking Donald Trump once again, delighting Fake News.
 Scaramucci said, in his best mobster accent:

 Like so many on the Left, poor old Mooch could not differentiate between a racist ‘send them back’ and a patriotic ‘send them back.’
 A patriot would want any enemy of America sent back, so it appears Harvard neglected to teach Scaramucci the difference between Americans and enemies of America.
 If he thinks it is racist to repel enemies, he must be unhappy that America repelled the British in Washington’s day.
 He must admire Benedict Arnold.